nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 their calorie intake history.

 The app also allows users to keep track of their daily exercises to compute their calorie loss.
+Their net calorie gain/loss can then be viewed.

 ## Quick Start